 Losing important phone numbers can be a real pain.
-Whether you've accidentally delete them or your Android phone crashed and you were suddenly left without them, it's always incredibly frustrating.
+Whether you've accidentally deleted them, or your Android phone crashed, and you were suddenly left without them, it's always incredibly frustrating.
 Fortunately, you can recover them using your Google account or an additional method involving third-party software.
-This tutorial shows you different ways to recover the phone numbers you might have deleted from your Android device.
+This tutorial shows how to restore deleted contacts to your Android device.

 When it comes to recovering deleted phone numbers on Android, Google’s Contacts app is the most effective solution.